Haris-Hussain1/House-Price-Prediction-System/README.md

 The project is divided into two distinct parts:

 - **Part I** covers the complete ML workflow — data exploration, preprocessing, model training, evaluation, and selection.
-- **Part II** covers the full-stack web application that integrates the trained model and exposes it through a clean, responsive user interface.
+- **Part II** covers the full stack web application that integrates the trained model and exposes it through a clean, responsive user interface.

 ---

-#  Part I — Machine Learning Model
+#  Part I : Machine Learning Model

 ## Problem Statement